 Editor’s Note: Yes, there was, in fact, a (lost) third sequel — and fourth film — in Stuart Gordon’s mecha-verse begun in 1989 with Robot Jox and continued in 1990 with Crash and Burn, then Robot Wars.

-Welcome to the world of the Robo Warriors — a review inspired by an anonymous inquiry via our contact form, in response our reviewing Gordon’s previous films.
-We also reviewed Future-Kill earlier today, as result of another reader contacting us after our review of Cybernator.
+Welcome to the world of the Robo Warriors — a review inspired by an anonymous inquiry via our contact form, in response to our reviewing Gordon’s previous robo-flicks.
+In fact, we also reviewed Future-Kill earlier today, as result of another reader contacting us after our review of Cybernator.

-So strap on the popcorn bucket, let’s robo jox this joint!
+Okay, let’s strap on the popcorn buckets and robo jox this mother!

 The always-welcomed James Remar, aka Ajax, from, ironically enough, the end-all-be-all of gang films, The Warriors (1987), but you know him for his most recent work as “Peter Gambi” on the CW network’s Black Lightning in the U.S., stars in place of Gary Graham and Don Michael Paul as our troubled, down-and-out mecha-jock.